dxaginfo/music-education-scheduler-app/README.md

 ## 🚢 Deployment

-The application can be deployed using Docker and Kubernetes:
+The application can be deployed using Docker:

 ```
 # Build Docker images